 Once all the rooms are booked a message will appear on the Queuing screen on your browser to advise all rooms are fully booked.

 Important: It may be the case that this message does not appear on your screen if your browser settings do not allow the message to update or if pop up's are blocked on your internet browser.
-If this is the case or you are unsure whether to remain in the queue, please check on the Accommodation Office homepage HERE where we will publish all messages.
-Please do not call the Accommodation Office during booking as we will be unable to answer.
+If this is the case or you are unsure whether to remain in the queue, please use the ASK function to chat with us live or email email@example.com if you have a query.
+Please do not call the Residence Office during booking as we will be unable to answer.

 How will I know if my application was successful?

 Click on the blue coloured "finish" icon at the end of the booking form.